keanine/MK8-Voice-Porter/README.md

 - Click "Extract Params".
 The program will freeze for a moment.
 When it's unfrozen, close the Extract Params window.

 ### Porting one character's voice to another (BARS to BARS)
 - Click "Input Folder", empty it if there's anything inside it, then put the .bars file of the characters voice you want to use inside the folder.
+I will use "SNDG_Daisy.bars" as the character I want to port from.
 - In the "Output Format" dropdown select format you want, generally this will be .bars.
-- In the "Output Driver" dropdown select the driver you would like to port over.
+- In the "Output Driver" dropdown select the driver you would like to port over, I will select Mario.
 - Click Port.
 - Click OK.
-- Click "Output Folder" to see the completed file.
+- Click "Output Folder" to see the completed file, in my case I see "SNDG_Mario.bars".
 You can patch this in with whatever method you normally use to mod MK8 on console and on emulator.

 ### Creating a bars file from sound files.
 (BFWAV to BARS)
 - Create or find your .bfwav files.
 If you don't know how to make these I can't help you.
 To name these files a list of User-Friendly names can be found below, however any vanilla file name can also be used if that is your preference.